Quick Intro to the Endocannabinoid System

 - Motor control

-CBD is a chemical that does not fit exactly into either CB1 or CB2 receptors.
+CBD does not fit exactly into either CB1 or CB2 receptors.
 Instead, it stimulates both receptors and causes a reaction without binding directly, creating changes in cells that contain them.
-CBD also inhibits the enzyme FAAH which prevents and slows down the breakdown of anandamide (which, as you remember is a crucial cannabinoid in the body).
+CBD activates over 65 molecular targets throughout our body, including the 5HT (serotonin) system TRPV channels which play a key role in mood/anxiety and pain/inflammation, respectively.